-These very well may be the most perfect deep dish brownies ever.
+These very well may be the most perfect brownies ever.

 A couple of weeks ago, I was so pleased with the texture and thickness of my Mint Infused Deep Dish Brownies that I decided to try making them even deeper, but without the mint flavor.
 I wanted to find out just how deep you could make the batter without having trouble getting them to cook all the way through.

 I used natural cocoa for these.
 Natural cocoa is pretty much my default cocoa these days because I’ve gotten hooked on the fruity robustness.
 However, if you prefer Dutch cocoa (which has a milder flavor and darker color), you can certainly use it.
-Either one will work fine.
+Either one will work fine in this brownie recipe.

-Notice that these Ultimate Deep Dish Brownies bake for a bit longer than a typical pan of brownies, but not that much longer.
+Notice that these brownies bake for a bit longer than a typical pan of brownies, but not that much longer.
 The same test for doneness applies.
 They’re done if you stick a toothpick in the center and moist crumbs are stuck to it when you pull it out.
 If it’s coated with batter, they’re not done yet.
 Don’t wait for a completely clean toothpick, though, or they’ll be overdone.
 (Clean toothpicks are for cakes!)

-Enjoy your deep dish brownies with a tall glass of cold milk!
+Enjoy your super chewy brownies with a tall glass of cold milk, and if you liked this moist brownie recipe, please share!

 - 2 1/4 cups sugar